 - Repeat the above statements as often as necessary.
 Do not be afraid of silence.

 - After he leaves, write down everything that occurred.

 - Call THSC Association, (806) 744-4441, as soon as possible to report the contact.

 Do not allow him to enter your home or to speak to your children.
 The only legal ways into your home are with your permission or with a search warrant.
 If you receive a written request, respond with a letter of assurance.
 If you do not respond to a written request in a timely manner, the school district can file truancy charges against you for lack of cooperation.

-For individuals with special needs, the local school district is required to provide therapies when deemed appropriate.
-The child is enrolled in the school district, has an IEP specific to those needs being met by the school district and participates in ARD meetings conducted throughout the year.
+For individuals with special needs, the local school district is required to provide therapies when deemed appropriate through the district ARD (Admission, Review and Dismissal) process.
+If services are deemed appropriate, then the child is enrolled in the school district as a non-attending student, has an IEP specific to those needs being met by the school district, and participates in ARD meetings conducted annually to review future services.
 For more information, contact us at email@example.com.